laravel/docs/cache.md

         $lock->release();
     }

-The `get` method also accepts a Closure.
-After the Closure is executed, Laravel will automatically release the lock:
+The `get` method also accepts a closure.
+After the closure is executed, Laravel will automatically release the lock:

     Cache::lock('foo')->get(function () {
         // Lock acquired indefinitely and automatically released...